ulomaramma/repository-pattern/README.md

 # Repository Pattern with Unit of Work Guide for ASP.NET Core Web API

-Welcome to the Repository Pattern with Unit of Work Guide for developers.
-This guide aims to provide a comprehensive starting point for implementing these patterns in your projects, enhancing code maintainability, and promoting best practices in software development.
+Welcome to the ASP.Net Core Repository Pattern starter project for developers.
+This project aims to provide a comprehensive starting point for implementing repository patterns with Unit of Work in your projects, enhancing code maintainability, and promoting best practices in software development.

+# Give it a Star !!!⭐
-If you find this guide useful, please consider giving it a star on GitHub to help others discover it!
+If you find this project useful helpful in implementing Repository pattern in your ASP.NET Core project, please giving it a star on GitHub to help others developers discover it!

 ## Table of Contents
 1. [Introduction to Repository Pattern and Unit of Work](#introduction-to-repository-pattern-and-unit-of-work)